Deraj21/tank-tactics-game/README.md

 - I should not be able to call out actions if I don't have any action tokens
 - I need a way to join the game
   - admin command
-- As a Jurer (dead player), I need to votte for a person to get an extra action token; I need this vote to be anonymous
+- As a Juror (dead player), I need to vote for a person to get an extra action token; I need this vote to be anonymous

 ---